Nick689/CustomPOS/Readme.md

 GUI has been designed to be highly efficient with only one page POS, there is no sub-page, only one popup confirmation message will be displayed before invoice validation.
 CustomPOS main concepts are:
 - It is easy to customise, it is only made of macros and SQL requests (Yes, we cannot exactly call it a program)
-- You are the master of your data (full database access) allowing you to correct mistakes at their origin, and easily extract data (for statistics, accounting, etc ...)
+- You are the master of your data (full database access) allowing you to correct mistakes at their origin, and to easily extract data (for statistics, accounting, etc ...)

 ## [Screenshot](https://github.com/Nick689/CustomPOS/blob/master/Preview/ViewAll.md)